-- Learn more: - Research the digital infrastructure of your community and its political, social, and economic effects - Ask your local, state, or national representatives about their perspectives on digital infrastructure, and what projects are currently in place. - Many states have special digital infrastructure and technology initiatives with their own websites.
+- Learn more: - Research your elected representatives' positions on digital infrastructure, and their vision for how to tackle technology challenges facing Americans and your community. - Your legislators, state comptroller, attorney general and other local elected officials want to know their constituents.
+Write to them about your interest in digital infrastructure. - You can find contact information for federal, state, and local government officials here.
+Your state or municipality's websites will also have information to contact leaders.
+Try looking at the drop-down menu for a Government tab. - Explore the impact of technology in your community. - Many states have special digital infrastructure and technology initiatives with their own websites.
 Examples include New Jersey's Computer Science for All Initiative in education, Maine's ConnectME Authority for expanding broadband access, and Oklahoma's Innovate Oklahoma to facilitate partnerships between the state government and the digital sector. - On your state or municipality's website, search for "public safety and security" as an option on a dropdown menu. - Alternatively, use the search bar to search for "public safety and security," or more specifically for "cybersecurity" or "internet" to see what initiatives or programs are in place in your community - See where your state ranks on the Broadband Speed and Access Map: Are all neighborhoods equal in broadband speed?
-Would broadband speed in your area impact business development, educational opportunities, or healthcare services? - Consider the effect of digital infrastructure on your own life - Do you employ safety measures in your own internet use? - Check your own safety.
+Would broadband speed in your area impact business development, educational opportunities, or healthcare services? - Do you employ safety measures in your own internet use?
 Haveibeenpwned.com will tell you whether your email has been compromised via a hack. - Reach Out - Explore what organizations, legislators, and journalists you could contact to ask questions, learn more and get engaged.